 Due to the eligibility criteria for an RMAP assessment, smelters or refiners are sometimes removed from the conformant list because they are no longer operational and not because they are non-conformant to the standard.
 Smelters or refiners can be considered conformant for the assessment period, even if they are no longer operational.
 Smelters or refiners that have a “re-audit in progress” are still considered to be RMAP-conformant.

 Smelters and refiners that are no longer eligible because of a change in operation are removed from the conformant list in January and July of each year.
-RMI members should refer to the Smelter Database for information on specific smelters or refiners.
+RMI members should refer to the Facility Database for information on specific smelters or refiners.

 Smelters or refiners that are re-classified to “downstream” due to changes in operations may be eligible for the Downstream Assessment Program.
 The timing for this determination may not be indicative of the change in companies' operations, but rather when the evidence was obtained and reviewed by the RMI.